Code-Institute-Submissions/HLuke93-ms1_DecResub/README.md

 * **Social Icons & Links**

-The Social Icons were tested for
+The Social Icons were tested for:

-1. Responsiveness across all device sizes
+1. Responsiveness across all device sizes.
-2. Clicking on the icon opens a new tab and takes the user the the homepage of the social network
+2. Clicking on the icon opens a new tab and takes the user the the homepage of the social network.
-3. Animation on the social icons when the webpage is loaded up
+3. Animation on the social icons when the webpage is loaded up.
 4. When the user hovers over an icon , the border bottom in activated.

 **All Tests Passed**